ibm-cloud-docs/vpc/vpe-cross-account.md

       When creating an endpoint gateway to connect to a Private Path service, make sure that "resource type" equals "private_path_service_gateway".
       {: note}

       After you create an endpoint gateway for your service instance and assign a reserved IP address, you must bind the IP addresses from your VPC network to the endpoint gateway.
-For more information, eee [Binding and unbinding a reserved IP address](/docs/vpc?topic=vpc-bind-unbind-reserved-ip).
+For more information, see [Binding and unbinding a reserved IP address](/docs/vpc?topic=vpc-bind-unbind-reserved-ip).
 These bound IP addresses become the VPE to access the service that is mapped to the endpoint gateway.
       {: important}

    * Create an endpoint gateway with an associated reserved IP address: